 - Direction Detection - Automatically detects whether you're driving the course forward or reverse from the temporal order of sector-line crossings within a lap window.
 Glitch-resistant — needs both physical sector lines crossed in a lap before resolving, so a single GPS teleport can't lock the wrong direction.

-- **"Lap Anything" Fallback** - If course detection fails after 3 attempts, falls back to
+- **"Lap Anything" Fallback** - If course detection fails (3 rejected candidate sets, 3 laps matching no configured course length, or too much distance driven without detection resolving), falls back to

 WaypointLapTimer which drops a waypoint and uses proximity-based timing.
 Works on any track, anywhere - no pre-configured lines needed.